 This article will focus on the 24 to 48-hour intermittent fasting long fast.

 Although it isn’t required to do longer fasts to enjoy the benefits of intermittent fasting, some experts recommend a 24-48 hour fast a few times a month to boost weight loss results.
+You could also try 24h fast once a week.

 If you’re new to intermittent fasting, first sit back and get comfortable with the daily 16-ish hour fasts for at least a month.
 Let your body and mind adjust.